SimonHansul/EcotoxModelFitting.jl/README.md

 Upcoming features will be

-- A more generic interface to switch between different fitting backends (PMC-ABC, local optmization, global optimization)
+- A more generic interface to switch between different fitting backends (PMC-ABC, local optmization, global optimization, possibly MCMC)
 - A more constent I/O interface

 >[!WARNING]